 The surname Brazeau was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this family was anciently established in a village in Côte-d'Or, in the district of Beaune.

-Important Dates for the Brazeau family
+Early History of the Brazeau family

 This web page shows only a small excerpt of our Brazeau research.
 Another 68 words (5 lines of text) covering the years 1739, 1783, and 1808 are included under the topic Early Brazeau History in all our PDF Extended History products and printed products wherever possible.